petermsiegel/F-string-APL/README.md

 ## Installing **∆F**

-1. On Github, search for `"F-string-APL"`.
+1. On Github, search for `"f-string-apl"`.
 2. Copy the files **∆Fapl.dyalog** and **∆F_Help.html** into your current working directory (the one shown via `]cd`).
 3. Then, from your Dyalog session (typically `#` or `⎕SE`), enter:
       `]load ∆Fapl [-target=`**_myns_**`]`